particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 | Hardware floating point | &nbsp; | &check; |
 | Secure Boot | &nbsp; | &check; |

-- These comparisons are between the STM32F205-based E Series models, other than the E404X.
+- These comparisons are between the STM32F205-based E-Series models, other than the E404X.
 The specifications for the E404X (nRF52840) are different.

 ### BLE (Bluetooth LE)

-- Bluetooth LE (BLE 5.0) is supported on M-SoM but not the E Series (except for the E404X, which does support BLE).
+- Bluetooth LE (BLE 5.0) is supported on M-SoM but not the E-Series (except for the E404X, which does support BLE).

 ### GPIO